pyta-uoft/pyta/README.md

    fixing errors, and good preparation for the terser messages they will see in their careers.

-This is a new project I started in the Summer of 2016, and takes the form of a wrapper around [pylint](pylint.org) (with custom checkers) that operates directly on Python modules, as well as a website with some supplementary material going into further detail for the emitted errors.
+This is a new project started in the Summer of 2016, and takes the form of a wrapper around [pylint](pylint.org) (with custom checkers) that operates directly on Python modules, as well as a website with some supplementary material going into further detail for the emitted errors.